hishnash/KeyWindow/README.md

 This package provides a way to share values from the `key` window to all other parts of your application.  (the `key` window in macOS/iPadOS is the window that currently responds to keyboard shortcuts).

-The main use-case of this package is to make it possible to pass values from the `key` window to the `commands`  section in a swiftUI lifecycle application.
+The main use-case of this package is to make it possible to pass values from the `key` window to views in the `commands` section of a SwiftUI lifecycle application.

 ```swift
 import KeyWindow